Treatment for vertigo depends on the cause and severity of your symptoms.

 - you have unusual signs or symptoms

 In rare cases, where the symptoms of vertigo last for months or years, surgery may be recommended.
 This may involve blocking one of the fluid-filled canals in your ear.
-Your ENT specialist will be able to advise you further about this.
+Your ENT specialist can give more advice on this.

-If your vertigo is caused by Ménière's disease (a rare condition that affects the inner ear), there are a number of treatment options for both the vertigo and other symptoms caused by the condition.
+If your vertigo is caused by Ménière's disease, there are a number of treatment options for both the vertigo and other symptoms caused by the condition.

 Possible treatments for Ménière's disease include: